fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Remove-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -DataLakeStore
-Specifies the name of the azure_2Data Lake Store account to remove.
+Specifies the name of the AzureData Lake Store account to remove.

 ```yaml
 Type: String